 March is Women’s History Month, so what better time to celebrate some of the ladies who have shaped society over the years?
 Ampersand Travel have decided to do just that by illustrating some of the fierce females from around the world who have made a difference for women, and society as a whole.
-Of course, it couldn’t have been an easy battle to pick just ten leading ladies among the millions of wonderful women who have inspired, educated, and improved the world over the course of history, but we have to agree that the ten women Ampersand Travel have settled on are all pretty kick-ass.
+Of course, it couldn’t have been an easy battle to pick just ten leading inspirational women among the millions of wonderful characters who have moved, educated, and improved the world over the course of history.
+We have to agree that the ten women Ampersand Travel have settled on are all pretty kick-ass.

 Emmeline Pankhurst — England